Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

     // Connect to a wayland server
     let (display, mut event_queue) = Display::connect_to_env().unwrap();

-    // The Environment is an abstraction binding for you most of the
+    // The Environment an abstraction that binds most of the classic globals
-    // classic globals.
-Otherwise this job is very boring and repetitive. let env =
+    // for you.
+Doing this manually is very boring and repetitive. let env =
         Environment::from_registry(display.get_registry().unwrap(), &mut event_queue).unwrap();